TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/103-Module_1-Lecture 3-What_platforms_are_used.md

 ---
-title: Module 1 Lecture 3
+title: Module 1 Lecture 3 - What platforms are used for imaging the earth's surface?
 teaching:
 exercises:
 questions: